DaniGuardiola/postcss-local-keyframe/README.md

 }
 ```

-The syntax for global and local animations can be customized with the `globalRegExp` and `localRegExp` options.
+The naming pattern for global and local animations can be customized with the `globalRegExp` and `localRegExp` options.

 ## Acknowledgments